 NORD gratefully acknowledges Phillip L. Pearl, MD, Chief of Epilepsy and Clinical Neurophysiology, Boston Children’s Hospital, Harvard Medical School, for assistance in the preparation of this report.

 Schwartz-Jampel syndrome (SJS) is a rare genetic disorder characterized by abnormalities of the skeletal muscles, including muscle weakness and stiffness (myotonic myopathy); abnormal bone development (bone dysplasia); permanent bending or extension of certain joints in a fixed position (joint contractures); and/or growth delays resulting in abnormally short stature (dwarfism).
 Affected individuals may also have small, fixed facial features and various abnormalities of the eyes, some of which may cause impaired vision.
-The range and severity of symptoms may vary from case to case.
+The range and severity of symptoms may vary from person to person.
 Two types of the disorder have been identified that may be differentiated by age of onset and other factors.
 SJS type 1, which is considered the classical form of the disorder, may become apparent during early to late infancy or childhood.
 SJS type 2, a more rare form of the disorder, is typically recognized at birth (congenital).
 Most researchers now believe that SJS type 2 is actually the same disorder as Stuve-Wiedemann syndrome and not a form of SJS.
 (For more information on Stuve-Wiedemann syndrome see the Related Disorders section of this report.)

 SJS is thought to be inherited as an autosomal recessive trait.
 However, some cases reported in the medical literature suggest an autosomal dominant inheritance pattern.

 SJS is primarily characterized by abnormalities of skeletal muscle, bone, and cartilage; malformations of the eyes and the face; and growth delays.
 In some cases, additional abnormalities may also be present.
-The range and severity of associated symptoms and physical findings varies from case to case, depending upon the form of the disorder present and other factors.
+The range and severity of associated symptoms and physical findings varies from person to person, depending upon the form of the disorder present and other factors.
 Two forms of the disorder have been recognized, which are known as SJS types 1 and 2.
 SJS type 1, which is considered the classical form of the disorder, may be recognized during early to late infancy or childhood, whereas SJS type 2 is apparent at birth (congenital).

 Infants with classical or type 1 SJS may have a normal or low birth weight.
 From the first or second year of life through childhood, an affected child’s growth rate may be below the normal range.
 Although the growth rate may increase during puberty, adult height may still be below the normal range; as a result, such affected individuals may have abnormally short stature (dwarfism).
 In addition to possible growth delays, most infants with SJS are delayed in reaching developmental milestones, such as crawling, sitting, walking, etc. (delayed motor development).
 However, after the age of about two years, their motor abilities may improve.
 Mental development is generally normal.